intel/cm-compiler/llvm/tools/clang/docs/Modules.rst

 would be available when ``Foo_Private.h`` is available, making it easier to split a library's public and private APIs along header boundaries.

+When writing a private module as part of a *framework*, it's recommended that:

+* Headers for this module are present in the ``PrivateHeaders`` framework subdirectory.
+* The private module is defined as a *top level module* with the name of the public framework prefixed, like ``Foo_Private`` above.
+Clang has extra logic to work with this naming, using ``FooPrivate`` or ``Foo.Private`` (submodule) trigger warnings and might not work as expected.

 Modularizing a Platform
 =======================